Vocabulary in the Intentional Read Aloud

 Strategies for Teaching Vocabulary Words

-Ask what words go with what sentences and follow-up with why they decided on that connection.
+Ask which words go with which sentences and follow up with why they decided on that connection.

-- For new words accomplice and philanthropist, ask students: Which word goes with crook?
+- For new words accomplice and philanthropist, ask children: Which word goes with crook?
 Which word goes with “gift to build a new hospital”?

 Have You Ever?

-Ask students to associate words with context and activities from their own experience.
+Ask children to associate words with context and activities from their own experience.

-- For the new words, urge, commend, and banter, ask students to describe a time when you might urge someone, commend someone, banter with someone.
+- For the new words, urge, commend, and banter, ask children to describe a time when you might urge someone, commend someone, or banter with someone.

-Ask students to clap in order to indicate how much they would like to be described by a word.
-Follow-up with why they feel that way.
+Ask children to clap in order to indicate how much they would like to be described by a word.
+Follow up with why they feel that way.

-Provide students with sentence stems that require integration of the word’s meaning.
+Provide children with sentence stems that require integration of the word’s meaning.